snehabedadhala/GDPTeam01/Git Hub Commits Update Template.md

  Added ride status drop-down in reports page for rider module.

  Successfully hosted our Bearcat Commute web application on Microsoft azure cloud and started working on project documentation on latex editor overleaf.

+Cancel button is now responsive and navigate to dashboard, for both Driver and passenger.